 Tree-äge® and TreeAzin®.
 The core of the problem comes from the EAB larvae, which cut off water and nutrient flow when they feed off the inner bark of the ash tree.
 It is very difficult to discover an infestation until after the damage has already been done and the trees are lost.
 Several municipalities have taken the necessary step to save their ash trees by implementing a program of treating the trees with trunk-injected insecticides such as TreeAzin® and Tree-äge®.

 The role ISI plays in all of this is in making sure the treatment programs the municipalities have invested in are fully and properly carried out.
 The only way to do this is to test the treated trees themselves, within days after the application, to make sure the active ingredient in TreeAzin® (azadirachtin) or Tree-äge® (emamectin benzoate) is present in the leaves.
-ISI is the only commercial laboratory in Canada qualified to assay for azadirachtin in leaves and can also analyze the presence of emamectin benzoate in leaves.
+ISI is the only commercial laboratory in Canada qualified to assay for azadirachtin and imidacloprid in leaves and can also analyze the presence of emamectin benzoate in leaves.
 ISI also carries out audits of the containers contractors use to apply pesticides, in order to ensure the proper concentration is present and the product is within correct specifications for application.
 It is vital to the survival of the rich biodiversity within our urban landscapes that all municipalities take action on the EAB problem and they make sure the action they take is fully and properly carried out.
 With careful attention to proper treatment, the spread of this infestation can be halted and its devastating effects can begin to be reversed.

 For more information on the impact of the Emerald Ash Borer beetle see articles by the Ontario Ministry of Agriculture, Food and Rural Affairs, the Toronto Star, the Government of Canada, Canadian Food Inspection Agency, the Government of Canada, Natural Resources Canada, CTV News, USDA-NIFA North Central Integrated Pest Management Center, and BioForest.